operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 ### Composability

-Declarative Configs are stored in an arbitrary directory hierarchy, which enables index composition.
-If I have two separate DC directories, `indexA` and `indexB`, I can make a new combined index by making a new directory `indexC` and copying `indexA` and `indexB` into it.
+File-based catalogs are stored in an arbitrary directory hierarchy, which enables index composition.
+If I have two separate file-based catalog directories, `indexA` and `indexB`, I can make a new combined index by making a new directory `indexC` and copying `indexA` and `indexB` into it.

 This composability enables decentralized indexes.
 The format permits operator authors to maintain operator-specific indexes and index maintainers to trivially build an index composed of individual operator indexes.

 > NOTE: Duplicate packages and duplicate bundles within a package are not permitted.
 The `opm validate` command will return an error if any duplicates are found.

 One of the major benefits is that those who are most familiar with an operator, its dependencies, and its upgrade compatibility (i.e. the operator authors) are able to maintain their own operator-specific index and have direct control over its contents.
-DC moves the task of building and maintaining indexes more towards operator authors, thus giving composite index maintainers more time to build value around their compositions.
+File-based catalogs move the task of building and maintaining indexes more towards operator authors, thus giving composite index maintainers more time to build value around their compositions.

 Another benefit is that the format enables composite index maintainers to build their index without the knowledge or coordination of the maintainers of the sub-indexes.
 Indexes like this can be composed by combining multiple other indexes or by extracting only necessary subsets of one index, or a combination of both of these.

 ### Extensibility

 Another motivation is to enable more extensibility around indexes.
-DC is a low-level representation of an index.
+The file-based catalog spec is a low-level representation of an index.
 While it can be maintained directly in its low-level form, we expect many index maintainers to build interesting extensions on top that can be used by their own custom tooling to make all sorts of mutations.
-For example, one could imagine a tool that translates a high-level API like (mode=semver) down to the low-level DC format for upgrade edges.
+For example, one could imagine a tool that translates a high-level API like (mode=semver) down to the low-level file-based catalog format for upgrade edges.
 Or perhaps an index maintainer needs to customize all of the bundle metadata by adding a new property to bundles that meet a certain criteria.

 The OLM developer community will be making use of this extensibility to build more official tooling on top of the low-level APIs, but the major benefit is that index maintainers have this capability as well.